koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_18_img1.md

-The image depicts a line drawing showing an NC (Numerical Control) machine and a human figure.
+# The image in slide 18 of lecture 4 depicts a line drawing showing an NC (Numerical Control) machine and a human figure.
 The NC machine is on the left and has a rectangular shape with a rounded top.
 The front panel displays a circular element at the top, labeled "NC-Maschine."
 Below the label are multiple control buttons or indicators, depicted as small dark rectangles.
 An angular structure extends from the front of the machine, suggesting a material processing area, with visible horizontal and vertical lines and a part being processed.

 To the left of the machine, there are two cubic boxes.
 The boxes have visible top surfaces and are placed slightly apart from each other.